m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 published: false
 ---

-I trusted Punchdrunk, which was perhaps my first mistake.
-It could be that their advice and warnings were not meant for people like me; certainly I ment people who'd stuck with their friends, or followed the main characters, and seemed to have a better time of it.
 A show in this format is more than usually subjective, but I can only review my own experience.
+That said, I trusted Punchdrunk, and followed their advice to the letter; I went alone,  It could be that their advice and warnings were not meant for people like me; certainly I ment people who'd stuck with their friends, or followed the main characters, and seemed to have a better time of it.